lehen20/rag-chatbot/README.md

 - 📝 Create new grievance complaints via API.
 - 🔍 Check the status of an existing complaint.
-- 📄 Ask policy/SOP-based questions from internal documents.
+- 📄 ADDITIONAL FEATURE: Ask policy/SOP-based questions from internal documents.

 Built using **LangGraph**, **LanceDB**, **FastAPI**, and **Streamlit**.